 If the economy grows faster than the money supply, then deflation occurs where the prices of goods and services decline.
 This might seem like a good thing, especially for the consumer, but it isn't, because as prices fall, people hold onto their money since it will be more valuable in the future.
 But modern economies depend on consumer spending.
 Without consumer spending, goods and services can't be sold and businesses have to lay off people, causing a downward spiral where people attempt to hold on to their money even more, causing more layoffs.
 Furthermore, governments receive less revenue through taxes which causes them to cut services.

 Let's look at this problem in terms of real interest rates.
-If the annual deflation rate is 2% and a business takes out a loan at 6%, then the real interest rate on the loan will be 8%.
+If the annual deflation rate is 2% and a business takes out a loan at 6%, then the real interest rate on the loan will be 8% after the 1st year, increasing by 2% for each year thereafter.
 In contrast, if prices are rising by 2% instead of falling, then the real interest rate is 4%.
 A business will only borrow money for capital projects if their projected return exceeds the real rate of interest.
 Hence, fewer projects will be undertaken during deflation than during inflation.

 Not only do existing loans become more expensive, but businesses have difficulty getting new loans because their net worth — assets minus liabilities — declines with the declining value of their assets.
 High net worth, like collateral, helps to ensure that borrowers will repay the loans.
 Hence, with lower net worth, lending becomes riskier, causing banks to either not lend or to charge a higher interest rate.
 This reduces the amount of money that businesses can invest, which causes even more unemployment and deflation.